yoshisuga/gzdoom/src/ios/ios-help.md

 ^[°°±±²²ÛÛ More on Launch Configurations ÛÛ²²±±°°](colored: 'cyan')

 GenZD requires a base game, or "^[IWAD](colored: 'white')", at the bare minimum to start a game.
-This is usually the main game WAD such as "^[doom.wad](colored: 'white')" or "^[doom2.wad](colored: 'white')".
-Most mods require the ^[full-version](colored: 'white') of the WAD (not the free shareware version).
-You can purchase these on [Steam](https://steampowered.com) or [GOG](https://gog.com), or if you had the original retail versions on floppy disk or CD-ROM.

-Most Doom mods use doom2.wad as the base game.

-You can also use IWADs from other compatible games, such as Hexen and Heretic.
-[View the wiki for a more complete list](https://zdoom.org/wiki/IWAD) of supported games.
+This is usually the main game WAD, and these can be purchased on popular game stores online.

 Some IWADs are ^[total conversions](colored: 'white'), or TCs that function as standalone games as well.
+The tutorial included with GenZD is an example of this.

 When creating a new ^[Launch Configuration](colored: 'white'), the left column shows a list of files that are possible IWADs.
 Note that it only looks for file types matching .iwad, .ipk3, and .wad so some files here might not be IWADs.